Adwords with Unknown Budgets and Beyond: Randomized Budget Oblivious Algorithm and Analysis

 This is true at $t=1$.
 Suppose this is true just prior to arrival of $t$.
-Using this we show the inequality also holds just prior to arrival of $t+1$.
+We will show that the inequality also holds just prior to arrival of $t+1$.
 Then by induction we have the desired.

 Given $z^{a,f}_{j}(t,Y)\geq z_{j}(t,Y)$, we have